DaGammla/Language-of-Hanoi/README.md

 ### FILE:
 Parameters: `String`
 Description:
-Opens the file of the given path, if it's present, with the default application picked by the operating system.
+Opens the file of the given path, with the default application picked by the operating system if it is present.
 The path may be absolute or relative to the current file.
 Example:
 ```
 file "image.jpg"    //Open an image file